mikgroup/sigpy/doc/guide.rst

 Building iterative methods
 ==========================

-SigPy provides four abstraction classes to facilitate the building of iterative methods.
+SigPy provides four abstraction classes to help you build iterative methods.

 .. image:: figures/architecture.pdf
    :align: center

-The final deliverable is an App (:class:`sigpy.app.App`), which runs an algorithm (:class:`sigpy.alg.Alg`).
+The final deliverable is an App (:class:`sigpy.app.App`).
-An App is meant to represent many different applications, and only enforces a very minimal structure.
+An App is meant to represent many different applications, and enforces a very minimal structure.
 A typical usage of an App is as follows:

 >>> out = app.run()